 Most current email platforms now support multi-factor authentication (sometimes referred to as 2FA or MFA).
 To explain what this is briefly, it’s a requirement to“authenticate”from another device by sending a text message or using an authenticator app.
 By turning it on, you’re preventing the hacker from gaining access to your systems, even if they have the password.
 It’s part of our Basic security level and it should be part of your standard operating procedures as well.

 No matter how small your business is or how insignificant of a security risk you think you are, you need an IT professional helping to guide and support you on your journey to protect your personal information.
 If you’re not aware of the types of options that are usually available to you, check out the section on the different IT support options available to most small to mid-sized businesses.

 Drop us a line at email@example.com and let us know how we can help!

 Making Financial Sense of IT

-A little about us: Dynamic Computing provides managed IT services, IT support, IT consulting, & cyber security services to top performing small to mid-sized businesses in the greater Seattle area.
+A little about us: Dynamic Computing provides managed IT services, IT support, IT consulting, & cyber security analysis services to top performing small to mid-sized businesses in the greater Seattle area.
 We're focused on being the premier managed IT services firm in the Pacific Northwest, and we act as a complete IT solution for companies who don't have internal IT departments.
 Our clients typically range from 10 to 200 employees and we work primarily with professional services firms in the Puget Sound Region.

 About the author: Kevin Gemeroy is the President & CEO of Dynamic Computing, a company he founded while in Business School at the University of Washington.
 He's was recognized as a 40 under 40 honoree by the Puget Sound Business Journal in 2018 and as Washington State's Mr. Future Business Leader by FBLA in 1998.
 He resides in Seattle, Washington.